This list of our favorite things to do in February in Washington DC, updated for 2023.

 If you're in need of a good laugh, consider going to see a professional stand-up comic!

-Check this list of stand-up comedy shows in Washington DC to see all of your options in February.
+Check this list of other comedy shows in the DC area in February.

 6. Celebrate Valentine’s Day